feldera/feldera/docs/connectors/sources/datagen.md

 A plan is a list of objects that describe how to generate rows.
 Each object can have the following, optional
 fields:

-* `limit` - How many rows to generate.
+- `limit`: How many rows to generate.
 If not specified, the plan will run indefinitely.
-* `rate` - How many rows to generate per second.
+- `rate`: How many rows to generate per second.
 If not specified, the plan will run as fast as possible.
 See also the `workers` parameter.
-* `fields` - A map of field names to [field generation options](#random-field-settings).
+- `fields`: A map of field names to [field generation options](#random-field-settings).
+- `worker_chunk_size`: When multiple workers are used, each worker will complete a consecutive "chunk" of records before getting a new chunk (by synchronizing with other workers).
+This parameter specifies the size of the chunk.
+  If not specified, the field will be set to `min(rate, 10_000)`.
+This works well in most situations.
+  However, if you're running tests with lateness and many workers you can e.g., reduce the chunk size to make sure a smaller range of records is being ingested/generated in parallel.

+  Example: Assume datagen generates a total of 125 records with 4 workers and a chunk size of 25.
+In this case, worker A will generate records `0..25`, worker B will generate records `25..50`, etc. A, B, C, and D will generate the first 100 records in parallel.
+The first worker to finish its chunk will pick up the last chunk of records (`100..125`) and generate the records for it.

 ### Random Field Settings